emilieg/stuck-in-the-mud/README.md

-# stuck-in-the-mud - Dice Game
+# Stuck in the Mud - Dice Game by Emilie Gerber
 http://emilieg.github.io/stuck-in-the-mud/

 The first player rolls all five dice.
 If any 2s or 5s are rolled, no points are scored for this throw.
 If no 2s or 5s are rolled, the total is added to the player's score.